 Possible subtopics include but are not limited to:

-• AI impact on skills and jobs in collection management and metadata creation.
+• AI’s Impact on Skills and Roles: In collection management and metadata creation

 Dates and location: